Three Little Chickpeas

 • Pumpkin spice

-• Ground cinnamon, add to the hot cocoa or sprinkle it on top of a whipping topping
+• Dash of cinnamon, add to the hot beverage or sprinkle it on top of a whipped topping

-• Peanut butter, almond butter, or vegan hazelnut spread (1 Tablespoon per serving)
+• Peanut butter, almond butter, hazelnut butter, or vegan hazelnut spread (1 Tablespoon per serving)

 • Crushed candy canes